How to read your credit card statement

 The notifications section of your statement provides updates that may affect your account.
 If you’re a Capital One cardholder, you might see explanations of fees, interest charges or your AutoPay selections.

-You might also see more general information, like how to contact customer service or use digital tools to find out about recent updates.
+You might also see more general information.
+This could include how to contact customer service or use digital tools to find out about recent updates.

 Consider going paperless

-If you have a Capital One account, you can also go paperless.
-It takes just a few taps to switch to paperless statements, which can reduce clutter and eliminate the risk of your statement getting lost or stolen in the mail.
+If you have a Capital One account, you can switch to paperless statements with just a few taps.
+That could help reduce clutter and eliminate the risk of your statement getting lost or stolen in the mail.

 Credit card statement FAQ